1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 Generally speaking, the belt shouldn't be too tightened up and shouldn't be too loose either.
 If it's too tight, too much pressure will be put onto the motor shaft which will do physical harm, the belt can snap etc. - if it's too loose though, the belt might even slip.
 Either state (too tensioned and too loose) can cause artifacts.

 My 'rule of thumb' here is: if you can bend the belt down a bit by applying some pressure with your finger onto it but you still feel a good amount of resistance, then it's a good sign that you're in the right area of tension.
 So start from there and if you feel or need to do so, play around with different belt tensions while printing the same bject over and over again for finding the best tension for your setup.

+**However, as two belts are given, make sure to adjust the tension of them as equal as possible!**

 ??? info "Some Notes On Belt Tension"